fernando-elias/zombiedice/README.md

 # Zombiedice
-Zombie Dice game from STEVE JACKSON GAMES in Python!
+Zombie Dice game from Steve Jackson in Python!

+All rights reserved to STEVE JACKSON GAMES and GALÁPAGOS JOGOS